 Mungano Alumni Tailgate

-Each year, the Office of Multicultural Affairs hosts a barbecue to allow former members of Mungano an opportunity to share their experiences with current members.
+Each year, the Office of Diversity & Inclusion hosts a barbecue to allow former members of Mungano an opportunity to share their experiences with current members.
 This event allows students and alumni to network and enjoy fellowship.
 It also strengthens the sense of community upon which Baker University thrives.

 Summer Student Meet & Greet